rgap/TestimonialCMS-WebApp-Monorepo/CONTRIBUTING.md

 # CONTRIBUTIONS

-Guidelines for contributions to the project.
+Guidelines for contribuiting to the project.

 ## COMMITS